Please Read Carefully. It Is Your Responsibility to Know and Comply With the Following Rules and Information.

 - Membership status is subject to revocation for non-payment of fees or non-compliance of Bylaws or Standing Rules.

-- Gardeners must contribute one (1) hour per month per plot to community work projects.
+- Members must contribute one (1) hour per month per plot to community work projects.
 Work hours are for the current month and cannot be accrued.

-- Gardeners who are not able to attend scheduled workdays must contact the workday manager for alternative assignments.
+- Members who are not able to attend scheduled workdays must contact the workday manager for alternative assignments.

 - Workdays are usually on the first Saturday of the month from 9:00 A.M. to noon.